 This is not an exact science and you can leave things out or put a bit more of one thing and less of another into it.
 Only the soya is needed for it’s protective effect.
 If you don’t want to use soya, I would suggest some EMP mixed in instead, so that at least your mix uses a kidney friendly protein.
 Egg protein can, of course, also be given as fresh food.

-The rat is a natural forager; finding its food wherever and whenever it can.
-Historically, we have fed our small, caged animals out of food dishes, but only by scatter feeding rats, can we allow them to mimic this natural foraging behaviour.
-Being a true omnivore and opportunistic by nature, means that despite their neophobic tendencies (reluctance to try new things) – rats will eat almost anything.
+The rat is a natural forager, finding its food wherever and whenever it can.
+Historically, we have fed our small, caged animals out of food dishes but only by scatter feeding, can we allow our rats to mimic this natural foraging behaviour.
+Being a true omnivore and opportunistic by nature means that despite their neophobic tendencies (reluctance to try new things), rats will eat almost anything.

 Scatter feeding refers to the act of spreading the rats’ daily allowance of food around the cage; hiding it under cage litter, in enrichment feeders or small cardboard boxes.
-When you are scatter feeding rats, there is no requirement for a food bowl other than for fresh foods, but these too can often be scattered.
-In many ways, the more imaginative the placement of food, the more enriching the experience of finding it can be for the rat.
+When you are scatter feeding rats there is no requirement for a food bowl other than for really sloppy fresh foods.
+In many ways, the more imaginative the placement of food the more enriching the experience of finding it can be for the rat.

 However, their overwhelming pattern of feeding behaviour – whether wild or domesticated – is foraging and sampling.
 A good chunk of their time is spent looking for food and then sampling anything unknown, in small amounts.
 This is done in order to establish physiological consequences – is the food safe?
-Desirable and undesirable food preferences can also be learned as an infant and weanling from the mother, and throughout life from other group members Rats in a colony will avoid the food that a scouting rat smells of, should that rat get sick.
+Extremely neophobic rats may not even sample, and may rely on the preferences of others to make their choices.

 Imagine for a moment that you are a rat.
 You are designed to forage and have learned that some foods are both delicious and safe.
-Imagine your joy when digging about in one corner of your environment, you discover a really tasty morsel.
+Imagine your joy when digging about in a corner of your environment, you discover a really tasty morsel.
+This is emotional enrichment.

-Scatter feeding rats, not only relieves the boredom that can arise from in-cage living, but it provides for the expression of natural behaviours (such as searching, digging, problem solving, foraging and sampling).
-Add to this the enrichment of the emotional life of the rat and it’s clear that from the rat’s perspective, this is a preferable way to feed.
+Scatter feeding rats not only relieves the boredom that can arise from in-cage living, but it provides for the expression of many natural behaviours, such as, searching, digging, problem-solving, foraging, gnawing, climbing and balancing.
+Add to this the enrichment of the emotional life of the rat and it’s clear that from the rat’s perspective that this is a preferable way to feed.

 Scatter feeding rats helps to balance out the needs of each individual.
 A greedy rat can no longer hog the food bowl, and a dominant rat – distracted by his own search for the ‘best bits’ – is more likely to leave a low ranking rat in peace to feed.
 In the process of scatter feeding rats, food is distributed around the cage, on different levels and to some extent, hidden in more challenging places.
 With a little planning, it is easy to offer growing kittens food that larger adults cannot easily reach or gain access to.

-Scatter feeding rats, also helps to make food last, especially where the rats have to work to access the food.
-This is preferable to a group of rats descending on a bowl at feeding time and leaving only scraps within a matter of minutes.
+Scatter feeding rats also helps to make food last, especially where the rats have to work to access the food.
+This is preferable to a group of rats descending on a bowl in a feeding frenzy and leaving only scraps within a matter of minutes.

 Stashing food is a natural rat behaviour and scatter feeding allows this to happen without a rat jeopardizing their share of the food.
-When competing around a food bowl, an efficient feeder will remain at the bowl and not leave to stash, thus consuming a larger proportion of the available food than a rat who leaves to stash.
+When competing around a food bowl an efficient feeder will remain at the bowl and not leave to stash, ultimately consuming a larger proportion of the available food than a rat who leaves to stash.

 Rats who are scatter fed exercise their minds and bodies in their search for food around the cage.
 This is one reason why it is a good idea to be imaginative, rather than just placing the food in the same area every day.
-This daily forage for food aids metal and physical fitness and well-being.
+This daily foraging for food aids mental, emotional and physical fitness and well-being.

 At its simplest, scatter feeding is taking the food you would normally place into the food dish each day and spreading it around the cage.
-The more effort you take about making food accessibility a challenge, the better!
-Only very old and sick rats need food to be readily available, and while these rats will still usually enjoy a rummage in the cage litter for a tasty morsel, their nutrition should be offered in a bowl for the main part.
+The more effort you make in making food accessibility a challenge, the better!
+Only very old and sick rats need food to be readily available and while these rats will still usually enjoy a rummage in the cage litter for a tasty morsel, the bulk of their nutrition should be offered in a bowl.

 Trust your rats to do what they have evolved to do.
 Forage.
 Caged rats can become lazy, but that doesn’t mean that they can’t revert to foraging if the opportunity is presented to them.
 Don’t be tempted to overfeed in case your rats don’t find every piece of food.
 This will lead to selective feeding (eating only the most preferred foods), wastage and the rats becoming overweight.

-When scatter feeding rats, your aim is to find very little uneaten food around the cage when you come to clean out.
-Monitoring this waste food alongside the condition and weight of your rats (visually), will help you to get the amounts right.
-When you feed fresh food (unless your rats are on an entirely fresh food diet), only give about a dessert spoonful, per rat, per day and remove any uneaten fresh food after 12 – 24 hours depending on the ambient temperature.
+When scatter feeding rats your aim is to find very little uneaten food around the cage when you come to clean out.
+Monitoring this waste food alongside the condition and weight of your rats (visually) will help you to get the amounts right.
+When you feed fresh food (unless your rats are on an entirely fresh food diet) only give about a dessertspoon, per rat, per day and remove any uneaten fresh food after 12 – 24 hours, depending on the ambient temperature.